Field Guide to the R Mixed Model Wilderness

 12 treatments randomly appear in incomplete block.
 Each incomplete block has same number of treatments.

-The response variables seems to follow a normal distribution curve, with fewer values on extreme lower and higher ends.
+The response variables seems to follow a normal distribution curve, with few values on extreme lower and higher ends.

 na.action = na.exclude)